mattjklassen/TorchAudioSplines/README.txt

 ... computes and plots spline for audio segment from input.wav for samples 200 to 500 with n = 20 interpolation points.

+> python getf0.py

+... computes estimate of f0 for audio file ../audio/A445.wav using getCycles() first then uses average of cycle lengths for refined f0, which may be a new method.

+> python findCycles.py

+... finds cycles for audio file ../audio/A445.wav using getCycles() then prints pdf report to ../doc/out.pdf.

 Summary of python files (in alphabetical order) with brief description of each: